By Terry Corbell

-So Google is finally paying attention to a free-enterprise business compass.
-In other words, the search engine is threatening to extract itself from China over censorship and cybercrime issues.
-Because it’s a huge marketplace, Google and other companies have been tolerant of such problems.
+Google has somewhat been paying attention to a free-enterprise business compass.
+Earlier, the search engine threatened to extract itself from China over censorship and cybercrime issues.
+It finally did in 2010.
+Because it’s a huge marketplace, Google and other companies previously had been tolerant of such problems.

 Actually, tolerating an uncontrollable, hostile environment violates principles in best-practices management.
-So it’s a tardy development, but let’s roll out the welcome mat.
+So Google’s exit from China was a tardy development, but let’s roll out the welcome mat.

 My reasons: